NightWing1998/AttendiFi/README.md

 # AttendiFi

-## It is an application that helps a faculty take attedance in the classroom.
+## It is an application that helps a faculty take attendance in the classroom.
 The only constraint is that faculty and students have to be on the same network.
 We are open to issues.

-### Initial set up
+### Initial set up ( QR Code Scanning and Generation )
 * Change the build.gradle(Module : app) file with the following code:
 	```java
 			...